liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/02-liferay-enterprise-search/03-solr.markdown

 There's only one thing left to do: specify the client type as *CLOUD* in Liferay's Solr adapter.

-1. Either from System Settings or your OSGi `.cfg` file, set the *Client Type* to *CLOUD*.
+1. From System Settings or your OSGi `.cfg` file, set the *Client Type* to *CLOUD*.

         clientType=CLOUD